AADeLucia/littlebird/README.md

 You can directly access the internal `tokenize` method with `tokenizer.tokenize(text)`.

-Tokenize all the tweets from a file.
-Automatically gets the text from the the entire tweet.
+If you do not need to skip over tweets and only need the text, then you can use the `tokenize_tweet_file()` method.
+This method gets the tokenized text from the entire tweet (retweet, quoted, and full text).

 ```python
 from littlebird import TweetTokenizer